 An escort is provided on campus during the hours Campus Safety is on duty.
-Students who are interested in requesting this service may call Campus Safety by dialing 661-9883 from a campus telephone.
+Students who are interested in requesting this service may call Campus Safety by dialing (605) 661-9883.
 A staff member will meet you and walk with you to or from a location on campus.